Skip to content

 It’s also critical to keep your wig away from high heat.
 Be mindful of opening a hot oven, standing over a boiling pot, or getting too close to a grill.
 A sudden burst of heat can damage the fibers, especially on synthetic wigs.
 Using the right wig care products and storing your wig properly will ensure it stays in beautiful condition.

-Styling Your Wig to Make It Last
+Tips for Styling Your Wig Without Damaging It

 One of the best things about a quality wig is that it holds its style, so your daily routine can be very simple.
 Many styles just need a quick shake and they’re ready to go.
 If you have a human hair wig, you have the flexibility to use heat tools like curling irons or straighteners, but always use a heat protectant spray on a low setting.
 Avoid using heat on synthetic wigs unless they are specifically labeled as heat-friendly.